curator8/66daysofdata/README.md

 # 66daysofdata
-personal accounts of my 66 day journey on learning about data science.
+Personal accounts of my 66 day journey on learning about data science.

 # day 1

-day 1: #66daysofdata So this is day 1 of 66 days of my data journey, at the moment, I am following this Github's page Data Analyst recommend learning path (https://lnkd.in/drJYYgi) to go over some the basic syntax and packages on python, you can view my code here https://lnkd.in/dgPnfSK.
+So this is day 1 of 66 days of my data journey, at the moment, I am following this Github's page Data Analyst recommend learning path (https://lnkd.in/drJYYgi) to go over some the basic syntax and packages on python, you can view my code here https://lnkd.in/dgPnfSK.
 The course I am following was created by Maxwell Armi (https://lnkd.in/diVsFH8)

 # day 2
 yeah it's technically day 3, but I haven't fallen asleep yet so I figured I report what I learned throughout the day (for day 2).
 I also decided to include some stuff I am learning from my statistics tutoring position, applied statistical analysis, and algorithms and data structure class since they're relevant to my Data Science journey.